4 Uses of Mind Maps to Improve Your Design Process

 3 Illustrate the design project plan

-Considering the extent of planning, coordinating, and expectation management involved, designers are also expected to be good project managers.
+Considering the extent of planning, coordinating, and expectation management, designers are also expected to be good project managers.

-Once you’ve finalized the design project plan with your team, it’s important to communicate with your internal stakeholders or clients.
+Once you’ve finalized the design project plan with your team, it’s essential to communicate with your internal stakeholders or clients.

-This is where you can use a project management mind map to visualize the project and highlight the steps involved while ensuring everyone is on the same page.
+This is where you can use a project management mind map to visualize the project, highlight the steps involved, and ensure everyone is on the same page.

 Here’s an example of a project mind map that outlines the project’s goals and uses colored boxes to differentiate every step.